artchen/hexo-theme-fact/README.md

-# hexo-theme-fact
+# hexo-theme-artifact-flat
 A simple and clean Hexo theme.
-Inspired a lot by V2EX.